jdcloudcom/en/documentation/Networking/Application-Load-Balancer/User-Agreements/SLA.md

 **3.3 Compensation Application Deadline**

 (1) If the service cycle of a month fails to reach the service availability standard, you can propose a compensation application via the ticket system of your corresponding account after the fifth (5th) working day of the month following the end of corresponding failure service cycle.
-JD Cloud will correspondingly verify your compensation application and calculate service availability of the service cycle.
-If there is a dispute between the Parties, the Parties agree to finally solve such dispute subject to the background records of JD Cloud.
+JD Cloud & AI will correspondingly verify your compensation application and calculate service availability of the service cycle.
+If there is a dispute between the Parties, the Parties agree to finally solve such dispute subject to the background records of JD Cloud & AI.

 (2) The compensation application proposing time shall be no later than sixty (60) natural days after the end of corresponding failure service cycle.
-If you failed to propose the compensation application within sixty (60) days after the end of corresponding failure service cycle or propose after sixty (60) days after corresponding failure service cycle or failed to propose the application as agreed in the Agreement, it is deemed that you have automatically given up your right of claim and other rights against JD Cloud.
-JD Cloud has the right to reject your compensation application and make no compensation or indemnity.
+If you failed to propose the compensation application within sixty (60) days after the end of corresponding failure service cycle or propose after sixty (60) days after corresponding failure service cycle or failed to propose the application as agreed in the Agreement, it is deemed that you have automatically given up your right of claim and other rights against JD Cloud & AI.
+JD Cloud & AI has the right to reject your compensation application and make no compensation or indemnity.

 **4. Miscellaneous**

-JD Cloud has the right to make adjustments to partial service indicators of the Service Level Agreement according to changes at the time moment, and promptly release announcements on JD Cloud official website of www.jdcloud.com, or send e-mails or written notices to notify users of the modified contents.
-If you disagree with any modification to the Service Level Agreement by JD Cloud, you have the right to stop using the Load Balancer service.
+JD Cloud & AI has the right to make adjustments to partial service indicators of the Service Level Agreement according to changes at the time moment, and promptly release announcements on JD Cloud & AI official website of www.jdcloud.com, or send e-mails or written notices to notify users of the modified contents.
+If you disagree with any modification to the Service Level Agreement by JD Cloud & AI, you have the right to stop using the Load Balancer service.
 If you continue to use the Load Balancer service, it is deemed that you have accepted the modified Service Level Agreement.